 The Evolution of Step Counting Devices

-The 16th century saw further advancements with Swiss watchmaker Abraham-Louis Perrelet developing a self-winding mechanism for watches that also functioned as a pedometer, harnessing the motion of the wearer to measure steps.
+The 18th century saw further advancements with Swiss watchmaker Abraham-Louis Perrelet developing a self-winding mechanism for watches around 1777 that also tracked movement by harnessing the motion of the wearer (like a pedometer).
 This innovation not only improved timekeeping but also provided a practical method for individuals to monitor their physical activity.

 In the 18th century, mechanical pedometers became more refined and accessible.
 Notably, Thomas Jefferson is credited with introducing a mechanical pedometer to the United States after obtaining one from France.
 Although Jefferson did not invent the device, his interest and utilization contributed to its awareness and adoption in America.